About this Kata

 Each row of input is a game with two players.
 The first five cards belong to the player named “Black” and the second five cards belong to the player named “White”.

-White wins. - with high card: Ace White wins. - with flash Black wins. - with high card: 9 Tie.
+White wins. - with high card: Ace Black wins. - with full house: 4 over 2 Black wins. - with high card: King Tie.

 Comments from those who are working on this Kata